IRNAS/arribada-pmp/README.md

 src="/pics/IMG_20180122_101352.jpg"  width="400px" height="300px">

-Attach the NANUK camera case and solar panels and secure them with screws on the camera case and solar panels as seen in the picture.
+Attach the camera case and solar panels and secure them with screws on the camera case and solar panels with 4mm Allen key as seen in the picture.

 <img
 src="/pics/IMG_20180122_101625.jpg"  width="400px" height="300px">